stocker88/nextjswebsite/_posts/compoundinterest.md

 Money.
 Money comes third, because there isn’t much else you can’t afford without money.

-Warren Buffet had pennies, he was far from being a millionnaire, he is now the most respected and followed investor in the world, if not the most famous stock marget guru, and he started investing at 11 years old!
+Warren Buffet had pennies, he was far from being a millionaire, he is now the most respected and followed investor in the world, if not the most famous stock marget guru, and he started investing at 11 years old!

 ![](/assets/blog/personal-finance/personalfinance.jpg)